What is Asian Blepharoplasty?

 Can Asian double eyelid surgery produce a Caucasian eyelid appearance?

-The appearance of Asian eyelids can differ significantly within the Far East population as much as differences between people from other ethnic backgrounds.
+The appearance of Asian eyelids can differ significantly within the Far East population, as can differences between people from other ethnic backgrounds.
 This is despite certain genetic characteristics being more common in people of Asian heritage.
-The procedure does not necessarily produce eyelids that appear more western looking in appearance.
-Asian eyelid surgery is primarily designed to improve the appearance of the eyes to chief eyelids that appear more open and refreshed.
-Creating a single eyelid crease helps achieve this, which facilitates the better application of eyeshadow makeup for many patients.
+The procedure does not necessarily produce eyelids that appear more Western-looking.
+Asian eyelid surgery is primarily designed to improve the appearance of the eyes to make the eyelids appear more open and refreshed.
+Creating a single eyelid crease helps achieve this, facilitating the better application of eyeshadow makeup for many patients.

 Getting the best Asian Blepharoplasty results is based on choosing a highly skilled oculoplastic surgeon with extensive experience in all types of eyelid surgery, including double eyelid correction.
-Results should appear natural looking and in harmony with your overall facial features and respectful of your ethnic features without making you appear more ‘western’.
-The vast majority of patients who have this procedure often tell us how they appear more awake looking with a refreshed look but without looking like they have had surgery.
+Results should appear natural looking, in harmony with your overall facial features, and respectful of your ethnic features without making you appear more ‘western’.
+The vast majority of patients with this procedure often tell us how they seem more awake with a refreshed appearance but without looking like they have had surgery.
 Achieving natural-looking results is a key objective of any Asian double eyelid surgery in London.
 When researching the procedure, you should avoid choosing a surgical clinic based on price alone.

-An inexperienced surgeon may excessively adjust the position of your eyelids or may remove an excessive amount of skin which could lead to serious complications that may require future reconstructive surgery.
-This could cost much more in time and expense compared with choosing a skilled surgeon operating from a reputable clinic such as Centre for Surgery.
+An inexperienced surgeon may excessively adjust the position of your eyelids or remove an excessive amount of skin, which could lead to serious complications that may require future reconstructive surgery.
+This could cost more time and expense than choosing a skilled surgeon operating from a reputable clinic such as the Centre for Surgery.

 Where to go for Asian double eyelid surgery in London?

-There are several surgeons who carry out Asian eyelid surgery in London, UK.
+Several surgeons carry out Asian eyelid surgery in London.
 However, it is important to be aware that not all surgeons have the same level of expertise and experience in performing this type of surgery.
-There are certain risks of any type of eyelid surgery, including asymmetrical results.
-Always carry out extensive research on your clinic and view their reviews to learn about the levels of medical care offered at the clinic.
+There are certain risks of any eyelid surgery, including asymmetrical results.
+Always conduct extensive research on your clinic and view their reviews to learn about the levels of medical care offered.
 It is important to appreciate that results can vary between patients, and all types of invasive cosmetic surgery carry certain risks.
 This is why you should always choose a fully qualified consultant Plastic Surgeon based in the UK instead of travelling overseas.
-Having surgery in the UK will allow you to be followed closely by your surgeon to ensure you get the best results and for the management of any complications if they were to occur.
+Having surgery in the UK will allow you to be followed closely by your surgeon to ensure you get the best results and manage any complications.

 Our surgeons are highly regarded eyelid specialists and are dedicated to producing natural-looking eyelid surgery results, including Asian double eyelid surgery, upper and lower blepharoplasty and canthoplasty.

 If you would like to achieve an enhanced eye appearance that appears natural and in harmony with your facial features, call us on 020 7993 4849 to schedule an in-person consultation with a specialist eyelid surgeon in London.
-Further information about all aspects of eyelid surgery can be found by reading our detailed and informative eyelid surgery blogs.
+Our detailed and informative eyelid surgery blogs provide further information about all aspects of eyelid surgery.

 Medical references